Unlike chimps, bonobos offer hope that maybe we can all get along

 These are difficult questions to crack open.
 Over the years, some researchers — primatologists, evolutionary biologists and others — have tried to make headway by looking to chimpanzees and bonobos, our closest living relatives, for insights.

-Now, in a study published in the latest issue of the journal Science, two collaborators argue that wild bonobos — known for their more playful and peaceful tendencies compared to chimpanzees — cooperate not just within their own communal group but also across other bonobo groups, with more cooperative individuals leading the charge.
+Now, in a study published in the latest issue of the journal Science, two collaborators argue that wild bonobos — known for friendlier and more peaceful tendencies compared to chimpanzees — cooperate not just within their own communal group but also across other bonobo groups, with more cooperative individuals leading the charge.
 This paves the way for the broader groups to form social ties.

 The researchers say this suggests that warfare may not be humanity's inevitable evolutionary legacy.
 Cooperation and peace may well be a deep part of who we are too.